 This is by far the best vanilla sponge cake baked by me and I still can’t get over its awesomeness!
 A cake so moist and so spongy can only be a reality in our dreams!

-If you are looking for one fail-proof recipe for the best sponge cake ever, then you have come to the right place!
-This is the ultimate guaranteed recipe of the super-moist sponge cake which can never go wrong even if you are a newbie in baking.
-This is so simple yet produce so amazing result which is almost unbelievable!
+If you are looking for one fail-proof recipe for the best vanilla sponge cake ever, then you have come to the right place!
+This is the ultimate guaranteed recipe of the super-moist vanilla sponge cake which can never go wrong even if you are a newbie in baking.
+The recipe is so simple yet produce so amazing result every time that it is almost unbelievable!

 - All-purpose flour – 345 gms (3 cups)